-Continue to invest in planned capital maintenance (including any required AODA improvements) at the Canada Games Complex (CGC).
+Continue to invest in planned capital maintenance at the Canada Games Complex (CGC).
 This facility is to be subject to a broader master planning exercise to physically connect the Complex to a twinned Port Arthur Arena and should comprise investment in new community space as part of the build-out of this recreation zone.
 The development of this site should provide trail and pedestrian pathways linking immediate surrounding assets (Port Arthur Stadium, Thunder Bay Community Auditorium etc.).
 The result will be a complex of interconnected recreation, cultural and civic uses for community enjoyment.